 - Access: The way(s) in which the journal and individual articles are available to readers and whether there are associated subscription or pay per view fees shall be stated.

 - Archiving: A journal’s plan for electronic backup and preservation of access to the journal content (for example, access to main articles via CLOCKSS or PubMed Central) in the event a journal is no longer published shall be clearly indicated.

-- Revenue sources: Business models or revenue sources (e.g., author fees, subscriptions, advertising, reprints, institutional support, and organizational support) shall be clearly stated or otherwise evident on the journal’s website.
+- Revenue sources: Business models or revenue sources (e.g., author fees, subscriptions, advertising, reprints, institutional support, and organisational support) shall be clearly stated or otherwise evident on the journal’s website.
 Publishing fees or waiver status should not influence editorial decision making.

 - Advertising: Journals shall state their advertising policy if relevant, including what types of adverts will be considered, who makes decisions regarding accepting adverts and whether they are linked to content or reader behaviour (online only) or are displayed at random.
 Advertisements should not be related in any way to editorial decision making and shall be kept separate from the published content.

 - Direct marketing: Any direct marketing activities, including solicitation of manuscripts that are conducted on behalf of the journal, shall be appropriate, well targeted, and unobtrusive.
 Information provided about the publisher or journal is expected to be truthful and not misleading for readers or authors.

 In the event that a member organisation is found to have violated these best practices, or other specific requirements of the organisation, OASPA/DOAJ/COPE/WAME shall in the first instance try to work with them in order to address any concerns that have been raised.
 In the event that the member organisation is unable or unwilling to address these concerns, their membership in the organisation may be suspended or terminated.

 OASPA/DOAJ/COPE/WAME have procedures for dealing with concerns raised about members.